theodo-fintech/japcalculator/README.md

 This project was originally created by a former Sipios software engineer [Sebastien Lubineau](https://www.linkedin.com/in/sebastien-lubineau/) : [https://github.com/sebastien-lb/japcalculator](https://github.com/sebastien-lb/japcalculator)

+This is a fake update of the readme

 ## Available Scripts

 In the project directory, you can run: